finos/common-domain-model/documentation/source/documentation.rst

 Derivative Products Underlyers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While the FpML specifies a number of underlyer product attributes as part of the contract representation, the CDM approach is to rather not to include any attribute that can be abstracted through reference data.
+While the FpML specifies a number of underlier product attributes as part of the contract representation, the CDM approach is to rather not to include any attribute that can be abstracted through reference data.
 This is because specifying such information as part of the contract information leads to a risk or contradictory information, particularly for long-dated contracts.

 As a result, the bond and convertible bond representation is limited to the product identifier.

-Follow-up is in progress with the ISDA CDM Credit Workstream to confirm the approach with respect to the loan and mortgage-backed security underlyers.
+Follow-up is in progress with the ISDA CDM Credit Workstream to confirm the approach with respect to the loan and mortgage-backed security underliers.

 .. code-block:: Java